 Many parents have concerns about the different types of bowel movements and what they mean for their baby.
 Within the first few days after birth, a baby’s bowel movements will consist of meconium, which is the thick, black, or dark green substance that was held in their intestines before they were born.

 When baby is two or three days old, the stool changes into a green color.
 The stool becomes less sticky and easier to wipe off.
 As your milk supply increases the bowel movements turn yellow and seedy.
 As long as the baby is getting only breast milk, the stool may have a sweeter smell.
 If formula is introduced or when foods are started, parents may notice the poop has a stronger odor and the appearance changes in color and consistency.

 If your baby has a change in their typical bowel movement patterns, it is recommended to have a feeding assessment with a lactation consultant and discuss with your baby’s doctor.
 There are several reasons why baby’s stool may change such as food sensitivities or illness.
 Sometimes adjustments to the baby’s feeding patterns or parent’s diet can improve digestion.

 Normal Bowel Movements for a Formula-Fed Baby

-As stated previously, after initially having your baby, your newborn will first pass meconium, the thick, black, or dark green substance.
+All newborns, regardless of feeding method, will first pass meconium, the thick, black, or dark green substance.
 Once that passes, the bowel movements of a formula-fed baby typically consist of yellow or brown stool.
 Formula-fed babies bowel movements normally are a bit firmer than those who are breastfed.
 Many parents find the consistency similar to peanut butter.